mh001/thereweare/coincontrol.md

 >  while violating one of the last 2 means 0.0005 min-fee only.

-** Summary **
+### Summary
-The coin control implmented in peerunity_coin-control passed tests of all main function items [url=https://bitcointalk.org/index.php?topic=144331.0]specified by cozz[/url].
+The coin control implmented in peerunity_coin-control passed tests of all main function items [specified by cozz](https://bitcointalk.org/index.php?topic=144331.0).
 Three minor items did not pass test, and one untested item, are marked in bold above.

-Good job glv!
+mhps
+2014-04-22